tytydraco/yessleep/out/Broken_by_the_night.md

 But just as our story was beginning, my family had to leave the country, no warning.
 At the Delhi airport, before our flight, I called from a pay phone to tell her.
 No one was home.
 I never got to say goodbye.

 Her face in the 1990 embassy school yearbook followed me for years.
 Those piercing eyes and flaxen hair became my colors — the colors of her flag, Sweden.
 I drew blue and gold crosses everywhere.
-Her smile haunted me long into my teens, never giving up the ghost.
+Her smile haunted me into my teens, never giving up the ghost.

 Then, out of nowhere, last year, on a flight from London, she came back to my life.
 All grown up, majestic, demure, mesmerizing, deep, true.
 Bright like a diamond.
 A star made for me.

 I came back to life too.
 Every note was a melody.
 Every word a poem.
 Every kiss an attack.
-But as that story was starting, just like before, only magnified, the best thing that ever happened to me was followed by the worst.
+But as that story was starting, like before, only magnified x a billion, the best thing to ever happen to me was followed by the worst.

-Before the sleepless nights took my sirenesang away again, this time for good, her final words were… “I love you unconditionally.”
+Before the sleepless nights took my sirenesang away again, this time for good, her final words… “I love you unconditionally.”

 I’ll never forget.
 My first-light.
 My last-light.

 On another earth, one where I didn’t take the orange pill, we’re still in drømland, sammen, [liebesträum](https://youtu.be/FZ651tNXp0Y).

 But here, in this parallel universe, the upside-down — all is gone.
 Even the ghost and me.

+There is a mysterious trait of sleep drugs called kindling, that makes it’s harder to withdraw a second time.
+Love is one of those drugs.

 Coming up on the anniversary of the first night that started all the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
 I’d always heard, “From the brightest day, comes the darkest night.”